yangkatiezhao/HLS-Tutorial-Vivado2018.2-on-VLSI-Lab-Machines/README.md

    ![image-23](figures/23.png)
 5. To view the performance reports, open `proj/solution2/syn/report/top_csynth.rpt`.
    ![image-24](figures/24.png)
-6. You can view the log file `vitis_hls.log` for any warnings.
+6. You can view the log file `vivado_hls.log` for any warnings.
 To view the synthesized RTL, go to `proj/solution2/impl/verilog/`.

 ## Generating Bitstream in Vivado
 1. Invoke Vivado GUI.